 Gheimeh or Gheymeh is an Iranian stew (Khoresht) cooked with small pieces of beef or lamb, yellow split peas, tomato paste, and dried lime.
 A bowl of this stew is served with crispy deep-fried potato strips and fluffy Persian rice.
 Thanks to all the earthy spices like saffron, cinnamon, and turmeric this stew is super flavorful.
 Of course, Gheymeh stew is cooked in most parts of Iran and each region has its own recipe and ingredients for cooking this stew.
 The variations are endless!
 Gheimeh Bademjan, Gheimeh Morgh, Gheimeh Rashti, and Gheimeh Bamieh are just a few other types of this stew.

 Khoresh Gheymeh Ingredients

 - Beef or lamb: Typically, the Gheymeh stew is made with beef or lamb, though some variations use other meats.
 You should cut the beef into small chunks for this recipe.

 - Yellow split peas: You can typically find yellow split peas at Middle Eastern or Persian grocery stores.
-To cook a perfect gheimeh, you have to soak the split peas in 2 cups of cold water overnight and change the water a few times.
+To cook a perfect gheimeh, you have to soak the split peas in cold water for 2-4 hours and change the water a few times.
 Soaking the yellow split peas can help to decrease the cooking time.

 - Onion: In Iranian cuisine, lamb or beef must be sautéed with diced onions and oil before cooking.